google/inspectorspacetime/README.md

 ## Time Counter
 <img src="https://google.github.io/inspectorspacetime/gif/TimeCounter.gif" width="400">

-Created with every spec, a counter is also available as it's own layer.
+Created with every spec, a counter is also available as its own layer.
 Create a millisecond counter with a defined start and end point.
 Start the timer at the beginning of the transition to easily illustrate the global start time.

 ## Pointer
 <img src="https://google.github.io/inspectorspacetime/img/Pointer.png" width="400">

-Everyone names things differently which can lead to confusion.
+Everyone names things differently, which can lead to confusion.
 So draw a line from spec data to the visual element and save yourself a lot of explaining.
 This button will get you started, or just draw your own.
 Either way, it'll make your life easier.

 ___
 ## Why the dumb name?